martzmakes/cdk-api-client/README.md

 # CDK API Client Generator

+> **Note:** These constructs are not intended for production use in their current state.
+Once stable, they will be moved to the `@martzmakes/constructs` library.
+This repository exists primarily to support a pending blog post.

 A comprehensive mono-repo demonstrating how to build, publish, and consume strongly-typed API clients in a TypeScript AWS CDK environment.

 ## Overview